nodos-dev/docs/docs/usages/index.md

 In Nodos, you have to handle the running thread's behaviour from the beginning.
 Execution of a set of nodes start from a Thread node and ends with a Sink node.

-There is also a Threaded Sink node to execute basic nodes
+There is also a Threaded Sink node to execute basic nodes.